windmill-labs/windmilldocs/docs/misc/14_saml_and_scim/index.md

 # SAML & SCIM

-This guide provides guidance on configuring Okta for both SAML (Security Assertion Markup Language) and SCIM (System for Cross-domain Identity Management).
+This guide provides guidance on configuring Okta or Microsoft Azure for both SAML (Security Assertion Markup Language) and SCIM (System for Cross-domain Identity Management).

 ## SAML